hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 __(Wikipedia gif here)__

-Under the hood, Hyperdrive is built using two append-only log data structures called [Hypercores](https://github.com/mafintosh/hypercore), one for file metadata and one for file contents.
-To keep things short, we won't dive into Hypercore internals here, but be sure to check out the [Hypercore v8 blog post](...) for details.
-The Hypercore Protocol gives us a fast and secure foundation for exchanging ordered blocks of data, but little beyond that.
-A good filesystem depends a good index.
+Under the hood, Hyperdrive is built using two append-only log data structures called [Hypercores](https://github.com/mafintosh/hypercore), one for an efficient metadata index and one for binary file content.
+You can learn more about Hypercore from the [Hypercore Protocol website](https://hypercore-protocol.org).
+Hypercore gives us a fast and secure foundation for exchanging ordered blocks of data, but a good filesystem depends a good index.

 __(Maf's append-only log picture or video here)__